 (3) setHeartbeatAttributes operation:

-The setHeartBeatAttributes operation is used to set the value of the systemLabel and period attributes in the heartbeat notification.
+The setHeartbeatAttributes operation is used to set the value of the systemLabel and period attributes in the heartbeat notification.
 The REST interface definition for this operation contains the following:

 The HTTP method: this operation is an operation to modify the attribute, and supports modification of some attributes, so it should be mapped to the 'PATCH' request method.

-b) The content of the request body: the setHeartBeatAttributes operation needs to give the attribute name and attribute value to be modified in the request body.
+b) The content of the request body: the setHeartbeatAttributes operation needs to give the attribute name and attribute value to be modified in the request body.
 The manager can modify the systemLabel and period attribute values at the same time, or modify only one of the attribute values.

 Based on the above analysis, the REST interface definition of the setHeartbeatAttributes operation can be found in Table 9-3.